jetbrains-academy/javascript-course/Operators/String arithmetic operators/task.md

 console.log(s)  // HelloWorld
 ```

-If the addition operator has only one of the elements of type string, the second element will be converted to type string:
+If the addition operator has only one of the elements of type string, the second element will be converted to type string.
+Since the strings are concatenated as is, you have to remember to add spaces where you want them.
 ```javascript
 console.log(1 + ' January')  // 1 January
 console.log('January ' + 1)  // January 1